-Given these characteristics of civilizations and cultures South Africa can clearly be in line for a clash between civilizations.
-There is for instance the Zulu festival of Ukubuthwa as an typical Zulu cultural festival (le Roux, 2009:13); recently when president Zuma married his third wife and there were outrages against it, he claimed that polygamy was part of the Zulu culture and that he saw nothing wrong with it, he claimed that he had a right to be a polygamist; nowadays when one goes into Absa banks there are pamphlets available for Muslim customers indicating special bank services in accordance with Sha'aria laws (ABSA, Islamic Banking, Banking the Sha'ari'a way, sa).
+Given these characteristics of civilisations and cultures, South Africa can clearly be in line for a clash between civilisations.
+There is for instance the Zulu festival of Ukubuthwa as a typical Zulu cultural festival (Le Roux 2009:13); when president Zuma married his third wife and there were outrages against it, he claimed that polygamy was part of the Zulu culture and that he saw nothing wrong with it, and he claimed that he had a right to be a polygamist; nowadays when one goes into Absa banks, there are pamphlets available for Muslim customers indicating special bank services in accordance with Shari'a laws (ABSA s.a., Islamic Banking: Banking the Shari'a way).
 Many more examples can be cited from the different cultures in South Africa.
-Diverse elements of religious and customary pluralism are indeed present in the South African society.
-The question is how must Christianity and in fact all religions in South Africa react to this diversity.
-In response to the theory of the clash of civilizations the former Iranian president Mohammad Khatami introduced the idea of Dialogue Among Civilizations.
-The term Dialogue among Civilizations became more known after the United Nations adopted a resolution to name the year 2001 as the year of Dialogue among Civilizations.
-This article is an attempt to contribute to this dialogue and the eventual co-operation between religions in South Africa and at the same time make a contribution form the perspective of Reformed theology.
+Diverse elements of religious and customary pluralism are indeed present in South African society.
+The question is, how must Christianity - and in fact all religions in South Africa - react to this diversity?
+In response to the theory of the clash of civilisations, the former Iranian president Mohammad Khatami introduced the idea of Dialogue Among Civilizations.
+The term Dialogue among Civilizations became more well known after the United Nations adopted a resolution to name the year 2001 as the year of Dialogue among Civilizations.
+This Article is an attempt to contribute to this dialogue and the eventual cooperation between religions in South Africa, and at the same time make a contribution from the perspective of Reformed theology.

-3. REFORMED PERSPECTIVES ON PLURALITY
+REFORMED PERSPECTIVES ON PLURALITY

-3.1 The Kingdom of God
+The kingdom of God

-From a Reformed perspective the Kingdom of God forms the primary context for the whole of creation, individual and society, religion and state.
-The Dutch theologian, Herman Ridderbos (1978:1), calls the Kingdom of God the most theocentric concept that Scripture offers for our understanding of the creation, humanity, the world and current and future times.
-God's Kingdom and the Lord Jesus Christ's royal sovereignty comprise the whole of creation.
-Where Christ's kingship is recognized, something of the Kingdom becomes visible; individuals are liberated, and the entire patterns of their lives are transformed (Ridderbos, 1960:303).
-Every part of creation forms part of God's Kingdom and, although a specific individual, society or state often does not acknowledge God's sovereignty, it nevertheless, according to a reformed perspective, is and remains a part of the kingdom of God.
+From a Reformed perspective, the kingdom of God forms the primary context for the whole of creation, individual and society, religion and state.
+The Dutch theologian, Herman Ridderbos (1978:1), calls the kingdom of God the most theocentric concept that Scripture offers for our understanding of the creation, humanity, the world and current and future times.
+God's kingdom and the Lord Jesus Christ's royal sovereignty comprise the whole of creation.
+Where Christ's kingship is recognised, something of the kingdom becomes visible; individuals are liberated, and the entire patterns of their lives are transformed (Ridderbos 1960:303).
+Every part of creation forms part of God's kingdom and, although a specific individual, society or state often does not acknowledge God's sovereignty, it nevertheless, according to a reformed perspective, is and remains a part of the kingdom of God.